scokobro/professional-identity/profIdent-draft1.md

 >
 > If the broadcaster (excluding terrestrial basic broadcasters) has violated this Act or an order or disposition based on this Act, the **Minister of Internal Affairs and Communications shall set a period within three months and shall order the suspension of the operations of the broadcasting**. (emphasis added)

-According to arguments put forward in _Hōsō Ripōto_ the government may not actually be justified in using the Broadcast Act in this way [@Hara:2016; @Hara:2017].
+According to arguments put forward in _Hōsō Repōto_ the government may not actually be justified in using the Broadcast Act in this way [@Hara:2016; @Hara:2017].
 Any interpretation of the relevant articles which sees them as a basis for regulatory interference on the part of government undermines the basic tenets of the Broadcast Law which assures that broadcasting should be 'free and independent' (_hōsō no jiyū to jiritsu_) [@Matsuda:2016, 3]

 Indeed in submissions to a committee looking at broadcast related laws in 1964[^cttee], bureucrats from the Ministry of Posts and Telecommunication (_Yūsei-sho_, MPT) stated that: